Chakravartin-Creatives/artist-ops-app/README.md

 This is not disruption.
 This is design for dignity.

 Mgt Records = Middle Class of Music infrastructure.

 By Chakravartin Creatives.

+License
+This project is licensed under the Business Source License 1.1 (BSL 1.1).

+- Commercial use is prohibited until August 6, 2028.
+- After that, the license automatically converts to **Apache 2.0**.
+- See [LICENSE](./LICENSE) for full terms.

+© 2025 Chakravartin Creatives.
+All rights reserved.